stormic-nomad-nishant/azure-terraform/README.md

 # Terraform Azure Workshop :fire:

 ## Prerequisite
+### Install Terraform
+1. We will be running this workshop on Macbook
-1. Install Terraform for your system via https://www.terraform.io/downloads.html
+2. Dowloard Terraform binary for your system via https://releases.hashicorp.com/terraform/0.12.8/terraform_0.12.8_darwin_amd64.zip
-2. Once the binary is downloaded on your system, unzip it and move the binary to `/usr/local/bin`
+3. Once the binary is downloaded on your system, unzip it and move the binary to `/usr/local/bin`

+### Setup Azure
 1. Follow https://docs.microsoft.com/en-gb/azure/virtual-machines/linux/terraform-install-configure
 This will setup your azure account to be used with terraform.
 2. Next setup your local env variables as mentioned in the above link